GagePielsticker/AWS-Webhook-Template/README.md

 ### Considerations

 - If updating the queue names on an already deployed queue, this will break the api until the new api gateway deploys fully.
+- If you want messages to be delivered 1 at a time, you need to utilize messageGroupId on the request